Cougar Regeneration Project

 Project Information:

-The Cougar Regeneration Project is a Human-Induced Regeneration (HIR) project located on the "Cougar" property in the locality of Tindarey, approximately 35 kilometers north-northwest of Cobar in New South Wales.
-Registered in October 2015, the project covers a substantial area of 6,553 hectares within the Cobar Shire.
-The site is situated along Mulya Road, near the Mount Drysdale area, a region historically associated with mining and pastoral activities.
+The Cougar Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 35 kilometers north of Cobar in the Western Division of New South Wales.
+Registered in October 2015, the project covers a substantial area of 6,553 hectares.
+The property, identified as "Cougar" on local shire maps, sits in a region heavily utilized for rangeland grazing of sheep, cattle, and goats, as well as mining activities, with the Endeavour Mine located nearby.